xtsimpouris/gr-nlp-law/GreekAcronymsCorpus/README.md

 Greek acronyms corpus
 ==================

-This corpus was used evaluate acronyms in Greek Language, on which the following paper was evaluated.
+This corpus was constructed to identify acronyms in Greek Language, on which the following paper was evaluated.

 Acronym identification in Greek legal texts, Literary and Linguist Computing (2014) doi: 10.1093/llc/fqu009